Becoming an HVAC Mechanic: Education & Certification

 The licensing requirements for HVAC mechanics vary wildly from state to state.
 In fact, some states require no licensing whatsoever to begin work as an HVAC mechanic.
 To research state requirements, reach out to state HVAC licensing authorities.

-Any aspiring HVAC mechanic or technician should be sure to check their local licensing requirements prior to beginning any job in the field.
-Running afoul of these requirements can mean large fines and other repercussions for future career opportunities.
+Any aspiring HVAC mechanic or technician should check their local licensing requirements prior to beginning any job in the field.
+Failure to do so can result in large fines and other repercussions for future career opportunities.

 Employers may also require that technicians complete an OSHA safety course as a condition of employment.
 Some states require safety training for all workers.
 Safety training is often part of an apprenticeship or classroom coursework, or it may be obtained from an OSHA training center.